Saturday, April 13th, 2019

 Writers, use this form to submit: DIRECTOR-WRITERLab-writer-app - deadline for writer submissions is Wednesday April 3rd.
 Email to TRUStaff1@gmail.com with "Writer Lab Submission" in your subject line.

-Directors may send an email to TRUnltd@aol.com to inquire about availability, and include your resume.
-Right now 5 director slots are filled.
-And we welcome observers to come a watch the workshop interactions.
+Directors may send an email to TRUnltd@aol.com to inquire about availability for future labs, and include your resume.
+Right now all director slots are filled, but we welcome observers to come and watch the workshop interactions.

 In this Lab we will team up to ten directors with up to ten writers prior to the Lab itself.
 OBSERVERS ARE ALSO WELCOME TO COME WATCH AND LEARN, LIMITED SPACE AVAILABLE.
 Playwrights will email us a synopsis, pitch and production history, plus 5-10 sample pages of a script; directors will select a project that interests them from those submitted, request and read the script and prepare for a preliminary director-writer discussion about the play.
 We will watch and guide that discussion in the Lab.
 You will: